PitonCMS/Engine/support/client/collections.md

 *  The **Content > Collections > Add [Template]** menu.
 *  The **Content > Collections > All [Template] Pages** where you would view the pages in the collection.
 Click the **Add [Template] Page** link.

 Creating a collection page follows the same process as a normal page.
-See [Page help](/admin/help/adminPage).
+See [Page](/admin/support/adminPage).

 ## Editing Collection Detail Page
 To edit a collection detail page, use the **Content > Collections > All [Template] Pages** menu to see all pages in the collection.
 Then find the desired page and click **Edit**.

 Editing Pages and Collection Detail Pages are similar.
-See [Page help](/admin/help/adminPage).
+See [Page](/admin/support/adminPage).